franciscojavierarceo/franciscojavierarceo.github.io/content/posts/difficulties-deploying-ml-models/difficulties-deploying-ml-models.md

 ---
 title: The Difficulties of Deploying a Machine Learning Model
-description: Sharing some of my goals for 2021
+description: 10 lessons from a decaade of deploying machine learning
 date: 2022-07-05
 ---